mantreshkhurana/hashnode.mantreshkhurana.com/cmdftmzt4000s02jxekvl77ek.md

 ---

-Here’s a full **Hashnode-style blog** post for the [Weatherify GitHub project](https://github.com/mantreshkhurana/weatherify).
-You can copy and paste this into Hashnode with formatting as needed:

----

 # **🌤️ Weatherify: Your Minimal Weather Companion App Built with Flutter**

 In today’s fast-paced world, checking the weather shouldn’t feel like navigating a maze of pop-ups and ads.
 That’s exactly the motivation behind [**Weatherify**](https://github.com/mantreshkhurana/weatherify) — a clean, open-source, cross-platform weather app that tells you exactly what you need to know, with zero clutter.